This-Is-Prince/agent-other-sdks/docs/debridge.md

       }
     }
   ],
-  "response": "I've created a bridge order to transfer 100 USDC from Ethereum to Base.
+  "response": "I've created a bridge order to transfer 100 USDC from Base to Polygon.
 The transaction has been submitted with hash 0xabcd1234... and order ID deb-123456.
 The transfer should complete in approximately 15 minutes."
 }
 ```